The Case of the Scorpion's Tail: Retrospective

-Adrian Luther Smith wrote that the film is "....one of the best of Sergio Martino's impressive batch of thrillers.
-It has considerable energy, some pleasing exotic locations and is crammed with a great cast of shady characters.....The resulting gory carnage is graphically presented."
+Donald Guarisco of AllMovie found that the film "never succumbs to the baroque stylistic eccentricities for which the genre is known" which, coupled with "genuinely nerve-jangling" suspense and "solid performances", make it "good entry-level fare for those new to Italian thrillers."
+In his giallo compendium Blood & Black Lace, Adrian Luther Smith called it "one of the best of Sergio Martino's impressive batch of thrillers.
+Besides a jigsaw puzzle of a plot, it has considerable energy, some pleasing exotic locations and is crammed with a great cast of shady characters. [...]
+The resulting gory carnage is graphically presented."